bincomNita/MathLibrarySolution/README.md

-Demonstrate a square of a number using TDD.
+Demonstrate a square of a number using TDD.Here Used Xunit Framework.
-Here tried to use Math Library perform test cases but it shows warning that "no test cases".
+Need to inciude package xunit
-Search for the warning to fix.
+to run the test cases need to include package, xunit.runner.visualstudio